 According to Wikipedia the returning soldiers after the war were the first to start up the Hot Rodding Story.
 And I would agree, “That’s where and when it all began” California.
-USA.
+The USA.

 We were all mechanically inclined people back then.
 If it was broken we had to find a way to fix it and we did.
 Most of us needed a place to do our tinkering so we banded together and formed “CAR CLUBS”.

 Today the fad has turned into a multi-million dollar industry.
 If you go online, you would have no problem finding any reproduced parts for your classic car or hot rod.
-Fiberglass, steel, HELL, you can buy molds to do your own casting and for those hard to find parts, you can even buy kits to do your own chroming, etc.
+Fiberglass, steel, HELL, you can buy molds to do your own casting and for those hard-to-find parts, you can even buy kits to do your own chroming, etc.

 ∞ So yeah, It can be an expensive hobby. ∞